-This exercise was originally suggested by Maya Angelou.
-I find it to be a great way to create a character when I'm not sure where to start.
-The goal is to build a composite character out of real life people.
-Start by listing the traits of three or four people you know.
-They can be friends, family, public figures-it's up to you.
-Then take the most interesting traits of each character and merge them into a new character.
-Pair up complementary and contradictory traits, strengths with weaknesses, values with behaviors.
-Finish by writing a profile of your new character.
+From Maya Angelou, use this technique to build a composite character out of real life people.

+- List the traits of three or four people you know: friends, family, public figures, or whoever. - Choose the most interesting trait of each person and assign them into a new character. - Pair up complementary and contradictory traits, strengths with weaknesses, values with behaviors. - Finish by writing a profile of your new character.